droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 # Getting Started
 Notebooks in RStudio are an efficient way to enter R code, show results of R code, write answers to assignment questions, and compile all of that to a PDF that can be handed in.

+For class assignments, start by downloading (right-click on) [this template](https://raw.githubusercontent.com/droglenc/NCMTH107/gh-pages/resources/FAQs/R%20Assignment%20Template.Rmd) to a folder where you plant to store all of your class-related work.
+Then open the template in RStudio and change the Author in line 3 to your name.
+Save the template with this change.
+Every time you start an assignment you should open this template file and follow the directions below.

-For class assignments, start by copying the following lines exactly to RStudio.downloading (right-click on) [this template](https://raw.githubusercontent.com/droglenc/NCMTH107/gh-pages/resources/FAQs/R%20Assignment%20Template.Rmd) and opening it in RStudio.
-Then immediately save the template file with a different name (e.g., "Assignment1" ... make sure that the name does not have a "dot" in it).
-Then edit the Title in line 2 to something that represents the assignment (e.g., "Linear Regression in R") and the Author in line 3 to your name.
-Do not change anything else in the first 20 lines.
+Open your template file in RStudio and immediately save it (File ..
+Save As) with a different name (e.g., "Assignment1" ... make sure that the name does not have a "dot" in it).
+Then edit the Title in line 2 to something that represents the assignment (e.g., "Linear Regression in R").
+Do not change anything else in the first 21 lines.

 ![Notebook Top](Figs/Notebook_TopLines.JPG)